Skip to main content

 How do you plant flowers in pots?

-If you’re planting a potted flower garden on your patio or deck instead of in the ground, much of the process is similar to what we’ve already covered.
+Maybe you don't have the backyard space to plant a garden bed, and you, instead, have just a small patio design or deck to fill with blooms.
+Even if you're not planting in the ground, much of the process is similar to what we’ve already covered.
 However, there are a few additional steps for successful potted plants.

 Step 1: Choose a pot that’s big enough for your flower’s roots to expand.
 It’s also important that your pot has a drainage hole at the bottom to prevent root rot.